Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model

-Chrobak et al. give a $\frac{5}{3}$-competitive barely random algorithm using only a single random bit.
-Their model does not allow interruptions but we allow at most one, where the interrupted job may be restarted from scratch and completed later.
-The competitive ratio of our algorithm depends only on the quality of the extracted bit.
-If the bit is unbiased, then our algorithm exactly matches the $\frac{5}{3}$ result in \cite{chrobak2007online}.
-Otherwise, we show that our algorithm is at most $1.77$-competitive and the ratio monotonically decreases as the bias approaches $\frac{1}{2}$.
-The algorithm that we present is deterministic in the ROM and beats the lower bound of 2 for deterministic algorithms in the adversarial model.
+Chrobak et al. present a $\frac{5}{3}$-competitive 1-bit barely random algorithm in the model that allows no recourse once jobs begin.
+The competitive ratio of the derandomized algorithm depends only on the quality of the extracted bit.
+If the bit is unbiased, then our algorithm exactly matches the $\frac{5}{3}$-competitiveness result.
+Otherwise, we show that the derandomization is $\frac{5}{2\sqrt2}\leq 1.768$-competitive, and that the ratio monotonically decreases as the bias approaches $\frac{1}{2}$.
+The resulting algorithm is deterministic in the ROM and beats the deterministic lower bound of 2 in the adversarial model.